NCEMS/CURE2025_Comparative_massSpec/README.md

 conda activate mass_spec_proteomics
 ```
 ![images/terminal_clone_repo_setup.png](images/terminal_clone_repo_setup.png)
-10. Navigate to the Jupyter note book called `Processing_Mass_Spectrometry_Proteomics_Data.ipynb` in the `CURE2025_Comparative_massSpec/src/data/` directory using the file browser on the left hand side of the session window.
+4. Navigate to the Jupyter note book called `Processing_Mass_Spectrometry_Proteomics_Data.ipynb` in the `CURE2025_Comparative_massSpec/src/data/` directory using the file browser on the left hand side of the session window.
 Double click the notebook to open it and you should see a screen like below.

 ![images/final_notebook_open.png](images/final_notebook_open.png)

+You are now able to interact with the tutorial notebook!
+It is suggested if you have not used Jupyter notebooks before to review the breif summary of how to use them below.
 ## Jupyter Notebook Tutorial

 ### Getting Started with Jupyter